 ERM undertook consultations/ meetings with identified stakeholders during the course of the site visit.
 The intensive deliberations provided a platform for two-way communication between the team of consultants and the stakeholder groups.
 This in turn helped in developing an understanding of the perceptions of stakeholders with regards to the project and also allowed for a means of recording their feedback.
-The key points discussed with each of these stakeholders are provided in the Table 6.2.
+The key points discussed with each of these stakeholders are provided in the table below:

-Table 6.2 Stakeholders and Key Points Discussed
+Table 7.2 Stakeholders and Key Points Discussed

-S. No. Stakeholder Category Key Points Discussed Findings of the Consultation Loca l Community 1.1 Local Community (Location- Bhusar village; Date- 14/08/2017; Number of participants- 3 people) Current engagement scenario -livelihood options; Basic amenities in the village - electricity, drinking water, etc.; Health scenario in the village and distances of Hospitals/ Clinics; Perception of local community towards the project; Most of the people in nearby villages like Bhusur are involved in agriculture; Most of agricultural lands are single cropped and agricultural activity are mainly dependent of Rain water; Paddy is the main agricultural produce of the area.
-Other than that vegetable are also produced; People are also involved as day labour, worker in Ranchi city.
-Electricity supply is present in the village but power cut is also very frequent; Ground water is the main source of drinking water.
+C Stakoholdor Key Points Discussed Findings of the Consultation S. Category Rey I offits Discussed rindings of the Consultation al Community , 1.1 Local Community (Location- Pedrokola village; Date- 09/10/2017; Number of participants- 4 people) Date- 10/1/2018; Number of participants- 5 people village - electricity, drinking water, etc.; Most of the people in nearby villages like Parerkola, Sijua Jamkanali are involved in agriculture.
+Paddy is the main agricultural produce of the area.
+Other than that vegetable are also produced.
+Most of agricultural land is mono cropped and agricultural activity are totally dependent of Rain water.
+During nonagricultural season, people are also involved as day labour, worker in Pakur and Dumka city.
+Ground water is the main source of drinking water.
 Tube well is mainly used for abstracting ground water.
-Other than that well are also present at individual level; Community face problem related to drinking water during dry season; Toilets area present only in few household.
-Community mainly practice open defecation; Health facility is the main problem area for the local community.
-There no
+Other than that well are also present at individual level Community face problem related to drinking water during dry season Toilets area present only in few household.
+Community mainly practice open defecation.
+Health facility is the main problem area for the local community.
+There no health facility present in nearby villages.
+Community has to depend on health facility present in Amrapara area.
+Local people are reportedly keen to be engaged as workers in the project.
+Consultation with local youth reveals that they use this area as their paly ground.
+They are mainly concerned about after starting of construction of substation they have to find out another place for playground.
+Villagers are also concerned about the nearby pond which is used for fetching water for agriculture.
+If this pond will be contaminated during construction then they will not get water for agriculture.
+There is no access road for this site.
+Local Community is also want that surrounding private land should not be disturbed for access road construction.
+There is no such cultural and religious site is present in and around the site.